Hi, I'm Ethan Brandt

 C++, SDL3, Lua

-- Led a 4-person team as product owner
+- Led a 4-person team as technical lead and product owner

 - Designed & architected the entire engine

-- Impelemnted engine rumtime handling and rendering system
+- Implemented engine rumtime handling and rendering system

 - Implemented easy to use scripting system with Lua bindings